Aliases for CCND2 Gene

 GeneCards Summary for CCND2 Gene

 CCND2 (Cyclin D2) is a Protein Coding gene.
-Diseases associated with CCND2 include megalencephaly-polymicrogyria-polydactyly-hydrocephalus syndrome 3 and breast cancer.
-Among its related pathways are PI3K-Akt signaling pathway and Akt Signaling.
-GO annotations related to this gene include protein kinase binding.
-An important paralog of this gene is CCNA1.
+Diseases associated with CCND2 include Megalencephaly-Polymicrogyria-Polydactyly-Hydrocephalus Syndrome 3 and Megalencephaly-Polymicrogyria-Polydactyly-Hydrocephalus Syndrome 1.
+Among its related pathways are Cell cycle Cell cycle (generic schema) and Cell Cycle, Mitotic.
+Gene Ontology (GO) annotations related to this gene include protein kinase binding.
+An important paralog of this gene is ENSG00000285901.

 Regulatory component of the cyclin D2-CDK4 (DC) complex that phosphorylates and inhibits members of the retinoblastoma (RB) protein family including RB1 and regulates the cell-cycle during G(1)/S transition.
 Phosphorylation of RB1 allows dissociation of the transcription factor E2F from the RB/E2F complex and the subsequent transcription of E2F target genes which are responsible for the progression through the G(1) phase.
 Hypophosphorylates RB1 in early G(1) phase.
 Cyclin D-CDK4 complexes are major integrators of various mitogenenic and antimitogenic signals.
 Also substrate for SMAD3, phosphorylating SMAD3 in a cell-cycle-dependent manner and repressing its transcriptional activity.
 Component of the ternary complex, cyclin D2/CDK4/CDKN1B, required for nuclear translocation and activity of the cyclin D-CDK4 complex (By similarity).